Florence Moog

-Florence E. Moog BS, MS, PhD (1915 – 1986) was a biologist known for her research of enzymes in the intestinal tract, which was used by pediatricians to study how lungs mature in premature babies and to develop a therapy for premature infants to bring about normal lung functioning.
+Florence E. Moog (1915–1986) was an American biologist known for her research of enzymes in the intestinal tract, which was used by pediatricians to study how lungs mature in premature babies and to develop a therapy for premature infants to bring about normal lung functioning.

 Education

 Moog earned her undergraduate degree from New York University and master's and doctorate degrees from Columbia University.

 Career

 Moog joined the faculty at Washington University in St. Louis as a research associate in zoology in 1942.
 In 1974, she was named Charles Rebstock Professor Emeritus of Biology.
 She chaired the Department of Biology from 1975 to 1977.
 At Washington University, she taught undergraduate and graduate level courses in the physiological and biochemical aspects of vertebrate development and developed a study course on comparative anatomy and embryology, which received national recognition and became a model of its kind throughout the country.
 Having been at the university for 42 years, she retired in 1984.